the centre of the island of Crete in Greece.

-Located in picturesque green rolling hills, the village is well known for its pottery, and attracts large tour buses in the busy season.
+Located in picturesque green rolling hills of the Rethymnon region, the village is well known for its pottery, and attracts large tour buses in the busy season.
 After the rushed tourists have left, it is then possible to stroll around this very charming village and enjoy the many pottery studios.

 The tradition of pottery goes back many generations in this village and

 you will be able to find an elder to show you how the pots are hand

 The village, which has some extraordinary architecture and lovely narrow winding streets, is well worth exploring.

 The church of Agios Ioannis Theologos has frescoes from 1383.

 There are Venetian doorways, Byzantine churches and plenty of cafés to relax in, perhaps to try a Greek coffee.

 I Velanidia is a taverna with great views of the local countryside and traditional Cretan food.

 On the mouth-watering menu are skordalia, courgette balls, broad beans, black eyed beans, stuffed vine leaves and fried snails… and those are just the mezedakia!